 The biggest issues Gans sees now are staying on top of ever-changing vaccination schedules and knowing about new vaccines on the market.

 While vaccination schedules vary by province in terms of timelines and funding, the Public Health Agency of Canada lists immunization schedules recommended by the National Advisory Committee on Immunization.
 The website lets you pull up an immunization schedule tool for children under six, by age and province.
 And, because immunization requirements for entering school also vary among provinces, the site includes an immunization schedule tool for school-age children.

 While DTaP — diphtheria, tetanus and acellular pertussis (whooping cough) — and MMR (measles, mumps and rubella) are vaccine mainstays on provincial immunizations schedules, new vaccines and formulations are emerging.

 The varicella vaccine, which is used to prevent chicken pox.
-Last year, it was recommended that kids receive two shots of the vaccine, the first of which is usually covered under provincial health plans.
-(The second shot is not always covered.)
+Your kids should get two shots of the vaccine, the first of which is recommended for children between 12 to 15 months and is usually covered under provincial health plans.
+The second shot should be given at 18 months or after, but no later than when the child starts school.
+This second shot is not always covered.

 HPV vaccine.
-This protects against the four strains of human papillomavirus, a sexually transmitted infection that can show up as genital warts and lead to cancers of the cervix, anus, vagina and vulva.
-In Canada, HPV vaccine is approved for females and males aged nine to 26 years and is usually administered to girls in grade eight.
-The vaccine may be offered to boys in the near future.
+This protects against the nine strains of human papillomavirus, a sexually transmitted infection that can show up as genital warts and lead to cancers of the cervix, anus, vagina and vulva.
+Girls and boys in grades five, six or seven – depending on the province – can get the HPV vaccine for free.

 The key to success is staying on top of your child’s vaccinations, says Gans.
 While paediatricians keep records of their young patients’ shots, “parents should also take some responsibility for keeping track,” he says.